 8 Poses for Children’s Portraits

 There are a variety of poses that you can use for children’s portraits.
-Here are eight poses to consider when photographing children:
+Here are 8 poses to consider for your children's photography:

 1. Lying on their tummy